October 12th, 2019

 0605-1820

-At an early water cache, we meet a section hiker.
+At an early water cache, I meet a section hiker.
 Later in the day, there are 4 dayhikers all wearing green “AZT in a Day” t-shirts.
 Today is a promotional event where people are trying to hike all parts of the trail in the same day.
-We joke that we’re sorry for whoever got stuck with the road walk that is to come…well, that would be us, I guess.
-We’ll take the hit on that one.
-The dayhikers at least tell us about a newly completed trail south of Flagstaff that will get us off a 20 mile dirt roadwalk.
-That’s music to our ears.
-We have to be on the lookout for the new trail when we come to wildhorse tank, whatever that is.
+I joke that I’m sorry for whoever got stuck with the road walk that is to come…well, that would be me, I guess.
+I’ll take the hit on that one.
+The dayhikers tell me about a newly completed trail south of Flagstaff that will get me off a 20 mile dirt road walk.
+That’s music to my ears.
+I’ll have to be on the lookout for the new trail when I come to wildhorse tank, whatever or wherever that is.

-The ponderosa forest turns into juniper scrub and then open prairie as we drop in elevation throughout the day.
-It’s the perfect day to be walking out in the open since it’s still cool.
-We have good views of the San Francisco Peaks that we’re headed for.
+The ponderosa forest turns into juniper scrub and then open prairie as I drop in elevation throughout the day.
+It’s the perfect day to be walking in the open since it’s still cool.
+I have good views of the San Francisco Peaks that I’m headed for.
 From far away, I can see that they are volcanic.
-Cinder cones dot the landscape and later we see lava stones.
+Cinder cones dot the landscape and later I see lava stones.

-We collect water from a tank 32 miles into the day but there’s nowhere to camp around the immediate area.
-We’ll have to go the distance, now along a well-defined dirt road with a little bit of vehicle traffic.
-The moon comes up and we glide along in the evening glow.
-To amuse ourselves, we invent various trekking pole defense methods, possibly to defend ourselves from the large bulls that we have encountered along the road today.
+I collect water from a tank 32 miles into the day, but there’s nowhere to camp around the immediate area.
+I’ll have to go the distance, now along a well-defined dirt road with a little bit of vehicle traffic.
+The moon comes up and I glide along in the evening glow.
+To amuse myself, I invent various trekking pole defense methods, possibly to save myself from the large bulls I previously encountered along the road.
 My favorite is a spinning samurai maneuver but I hold little hope that it would actually protect me from a charging bull.